Updated November 2017

 The ideal travel backpack transitions seamlessly with us, makes transportation smooth and facilitates a fun travel experience.
 Simple, right?
 In reality, this is complicated.
 Our experience with our gear hinge on how well we have matched our choice to our use.
 In this category, we tried to lay out the best uses for each pack, and what features best enabled certain types of travel.
 In this way, you can read between the lines of the numerical ratings and award winners to find your perfect pack.

 We preferred the zippered panel for packs which were too large to be used as a carry-on.
 Zippered panel coverings are faster and easier to deploy.
-They make more sense for often checked packs.
+They make more sense for bags that are checked often.
 The tucking method of stowing the suspension, as in the Overhaul

 In summary, ask yourself this: if you're using a backpack strictly as a carry-on, do you need the zippered flap to completely cover your suspension system?